 I have been over-working and stressing myself out.
 I have been the worse "boss" of myself that I could be, setting horrible deadlines for myself, creating really aggressive marketing and sales plans, and then beating myself up when I inevitably fall short of hitting those completely unrealistic expectations and targets I set for myself.
-This has been building up for a few weeks now, but the only way I was able to realize how unfair I was actually being to myself was completing an "opposite day" challenge as a part of 30 Days of Mindfulness.
+This has been building up for a few weeks now, but the only way I was able to realize how unfair I was actually being to myself was completing an "opposite day" challenge as a part of a mindfulness journey.
 My opposite day resulted in puting my workaholic tendencies aside and giving myself the day off.
 So, for the most part on that day, I tabled my "to-do" list in order to be there for myself and give myself that necessary personal retreat.

 That act of resting and just being present, being there for what was allowed me to be in a much more balanced frame of reference now.
 Where I've released and let go of a lot of unnecessary drama (and frankly karma) that I was carrying to just relax into what's here with me now, and what's mine to do next, and how I want to feel.